caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## [8,]    6    5
 ```

 So, in this case edge number 1 (the first row) connects node $6$ to node $7$.
 Indeed, we can see just such an edge in Figure \@ref(fig:trees-newick).
-Try to identify each of the other edges in the array in the tree figure.
+Try to identify each of the other branches in the array in the tree figure.

 You can discern all sorts of things about the tree from this simple array.
 The tips are nodes that are in column 2 but not in column 1 (since they aren't parents of any other nodes).
 The root is the node that is in column 1, but not in column 2 (because it doesn't have a parent).
-If a node occurs in column 1 more than twice, then it is a polytomy (because it has more than two edges connecting to child nodes).
+If a node occurs in column 1 more than twice, then it is a polytomy (because it has more than two branches connecting to child nodes).
 Note that this data structure is intrinsically rooted - there is a parent-child relationship set up between the nodes at each end of each edge.
 But you can still use it to store unrooted trees by picking an arbitrary internal node as the root, and just keeping track of the fact that you don't know where the root is.

 There is one other important piece of information that we specified in the newick files - the tip labels.
 Those are located in another slot within the `phylo` object: